biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/69323_California
 - Tomato acidity.
 I'd like to find a list of high-acid tomatoes that taste like vegetables (savory, a bit salty), with a robust, intense tomato flavor that holds its own on a burger or jumps out in a salad.
 It's been years since tasting such a wonderful tomato.
 People seem to really like low-acid, sweet tasting tomatoes (more like fruit than a good, sassy tomato).
 Also--can a good high-acid tomato grow in the hot parts of Southern California (like Norco)?
 Even when we plant early, our tomatoes burn when the temps soar.
 To get that acid full-flavor: Is there a special soil prep I should?
 A special nutrient I should add?
 A special watering technique?
 Thanks for your help.
 I'm grateful for your expertise.

-## intent: askextension_tomato/69348_Oregon
-- Tomato Woes.
-Hi, the YCAP veggie patch has some serious Tomato Woes.
-I don't think that they have the means for a soil sample, but here's some pictures of the plants.
-There's also a Cucumber plant that's also affected.
-There are also issues with growth problems in various beds.
-Thank you for your help

 ## intent: askextension_tomato/69410_NewYork
 - tomatoes squash and peppers failure to grow and produce.
 I planted three tomato plants, 2 squash and 2 peppers early JUne.
 They appear to be relatively the same size since.
 Tomatoes--flowers turned brown, only 1 or 2 new flowers have developed.
 Squash--flowers develop, but no further growth or produce, same with peppers.
 I had my soil tested at Cornell and only recommendation was more Nitrogen.
 I have fertilized appropriately.
 We have had a very hot summer.
 Could this be the cause?
 Any recommendations?
 I have observed other gardens in this area and they look good.
 The garden is fenced, so animals do not have access.